evinbsc/Blockchain-in-Go/README.md

 # Blockchain in Go

 This project implements a basic blockchain in Go, providing a foundational understanding of blockchain technology.
-The blockchain records and validates heart rate data (beats per minute or BPM), and can be interacted with through a web server, allowing users to view and add new blocks to the chain.
+The blockchain records and validates data, and can be interacted with through a web server, allowing users to view and add new blocks to the chain.

 ## Purpose

-The purpose of this project is to demonstrate how a simple blockchain works by:
+The purpose of this project is to demonstrate how a blockchain works by:
 - Creating a chain of blocks that securely records data.
 - Utilizing hashing to maintain the integrity and order of the blockchain.
 - Providing a web interface to view and add blocks to the blockchain.